andromeda/lya/README.md

 ## What's Lya?

-Lya is a coarse-grained dynamic analysis framework.
-At runtime, it fractures the application  at  the  boundaries  of libraries,  transforms  their  context  and interfaces  to insert  interposition  wrappers, and  recombines  them back  into the  original structure.
-Interposition  wrappers have  full  visibility at  any interaction  that  crosses  a  boundary---including  global  variables,  runtime primitives, access to the process's  environment, etc. This enables powerful but inexpensive analyses that  answer questions about the  security, performance, or general behavior of the program.
+Lya is a coarse-grained dynamic analysis framework that bolts onto a conventional production runtime as a library.
+Coarse-grained means that analyses with less detail than conventional frameworks but operates at a much lower overhead—enabling always-on operation on production environments.
+Despite operating at a coarser-than-typical granularity, it still allows for useful analyses.
+Examples include identifying security vulnerabilities, highlighting performance bottlenecks, and applying corrective actions.

+## Who should be interested?

 Programmers  interested  in  Lya  fall   under  two  categories.
 The  first  is programmers who want to  use one of the available analyses  to gain insight into their  application.
-These  can  install  and configure  Lya  with  an  existing analysis---for more information see [how to use lya](how-to-use-Lya) below.
+These  can  install  and configure  Lya  with  an  existing analysis—for more information see [how to use lya](how-to-use-Lya) below.

-The second  is programmers who want  to write their own  analyses, achievable by providing a few methods and parameters; in our experience, powerful analyses can be expressed in only  a few lines of code---for more info, see  [how to write an analysis](how-to-write-an-analysis) below.
+The second  is programmers who want  to write their own  analyses, achievable by providing a few methods and parameters; in our experience, powerful analyses can be expressed in only  a few lines of code—for more info, see  [how to write an analysis](how-to-write-an-analysis) below.

 ## Installation